dkhundley/whetstone-ml/docs/wiki/metrics/text/readability_metrics.md

 ## Flesch-Kincaid Grade Level
-This metric estimates the grade level required to understand a text.
+The Flesch-Kincaid Grade Level metric is a readability test designed to indicate the complexity of a text in terms of the U.S. grade level required to understand it.
 The formula for the Flesch-Kincaid Grade Level is:

 $$
 0.39 \times \text{average words per sentence} + 11.8 \times \text{average syllables per word} - 15.59